-Think about all the factors that can interfere with a good night's sleep — from pressure at work and family responsibilities to unexpected challenges, such as layoffs, relationship issues or illnesses.
+Think about all the factors that can interfere with a good night's sleep — from work stress and family responsibilities to unexpected challenges, such as illnesses.
 It's no wonder that quality sleep is sometimes elusive.

-Although you might not be able to control all of the factors that interfere with your sleep, you can adopt habits that encourage better sleep.
-Start with these simple sleep tips.
+While you might not be able to control the factors that interfere with your sleep, you can adopt habits that encourage better sleep.
+Start with these simple tips.